Interested in selling on Amazon but worried about how much it will cost you? Good news! It’s not as much as you might think.

 We’ll cover the essential costs of selling on Amazon, and explore how different investments could result in different profits for Amazon sellers.

-How much money does it cost to get started selling on Amazon?
+How much does it cost to get start selling on Amazon?

 Jungle Scout — the all-in-one platform for selling on Amazon — surveyed thousands of Amazon sellers to find out exactly how much money they spent when they got started on Amazon.